The method of Enestr\"om and Phragm\'en for parliamentary elections by means of approval voting: Comparison with other methods

 \subsection{Phragmén's minimax method}

 Phragmén's minimax method hinges on considering how to distribute each representative, i.\,e.~elected candidate, among ``his'' electors, i.\,e.~those who approved him.
 In this connection, it aims at minimizing the inequality between electors in what respects the total amount of representation obtained by each of them.
 More specifically, here Phragmén aimed at minimizing the maximal amount of representation obtained by an elector.
 In the general case of open lists, such optimization is not easy to compute.
-Which is why, instead of it, Phragmén proposed a greedy sequential procedure where every step looks for an additional representative that locally minimizes that maximal representation.
+Which is why, instead of it, Phragmén proposed a greedy sequential procedure where every step looks for an additional representative that minimizes that maximal representation.

-This criterion of minimal inequality of representation between electors is directly related to the notion of proportional representation.
-Although it differs from the interpretation of this notion in terms of a quota, it turns out that Phragmén's iterative minimax method satisfies also Theorems~\ref{st:droop} and \ref{st:pjr} with $q = v/(n+1).$ Equivalently said, it enjoys optimal values of both $\pi_{\hbox{ \sffamily same}}$ and $\pi_{\hbox{ \sffamily PJR}}$ (\citealt[Sats~13.5.(ii)]{janson:2012}, \citealt[Section~7.2]{janson:2018}).
+This criterion of minimal inequality of representation between electors is related to the notion of proportional representation.
+Although it differs from the interpretation of this notion in terms of a quota, it turns out that Phragmén's iterative minimax method satisfies also Theorems~\ref{st:droop} and \ref{st:pjr} with $q = v/(n+1).$ Equivalently said, it enjoys optimal values of the indices $\pi_{\hbox{ \sffamily same}}$ and $\pi_{\hbox{ \sffamily PJR}}$ of \citealt[Section~7.2]{janson:2018} (see also \citealt[Sats~13.5.(ii)]{janson:2012}).

 Concerning monotonicity, Phragmén's iterative minimax method behaves like that of Eneström and Phragmén: monotonicity for individual candidates holds \cite[Prop.\,7.10]{mora:2015} and monotonicity for party lists fails \cite[\S\,7.5]{mora:2015}.
 House monotonicity is certainly a different matter since Phragmén's iterative minimax method satisfies it by construction.